reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 url: apache-http-client-async-apis
 ---

-In this article we are going to learn about async APIs offered by Apache HttpClient APIs.
-We are going to explore the different ways Apache HttpClient enable developers to send and receive data over the internet in asynchronous mode.
+In this article we are going to learn about the async APIs offered by Apache HttpClient.
+We are going to explore the different ways Apache HttpClient enables developers to send and receive data over the internet in asynchronous mode.
 From simple GET requests to complex multipart POSTs, we'll cover it all with real-world examples.
 So get ready to learn to implement HTTP interactions with Apache HttpClient!

 ## The "Create a HTTP Client with Apache HttpClient" Series